facebook-pixel

 Is Car Age Important?

-• Wear and tear: Rubber parts (belts, hoses, seals) dry out and crack over time, even if it has not been on the road too much.
-Similarly, batteries and electronics also degrade over time.
+• Wear and tear: Rubber parts (belts, hoses, seals) degrade over time, even if the car hasn’t been used much.
+Batteries and electronics also weaken with age.

-• Technology and safety: Newer cars often have better fuel efficiency, updated technology, and modern safety features.
-An older car, on the other hand, may lack these improvements, reducing both comfort and protection.
+• Technology and safety: Newer cars typically offer better fuel efficiency, updated tech, and improved safety features.

-• Market value: A car’s age is among the key factors that affect its resale price.
-A five-year-old car with low miles may be valued less than a three-year-old car with higher miles due to depreciation trends.
+• Market value: Age significantly affects resale value.
+A 5-year-old car with low miles may still be worth less than a 3-year-old with higher miles due to depreciation trends.

 Finding the Right Balance